Collected Works: Art

 But the cosplayers’ actions are not a rejection of reality.
 Cao probes the relationship between Chinese cities and their residents, tracking the shifts that occur as exposure to various virtual worlds increases.
 Far from being lost to fantasy, the urban spaces that her subjects inhabit are being reinvented and explored anew.
 COSPlayers invites its viewers to take the hands of these heroes and villains, and enter this compelling realm with them.

 More to discover

-You can visit Cao Fei's website here, and view her work on the Lombard Freid website.
+Visit Cao Fei's website here.
+View her work on the Lombard Freid website.
 Izabella Scott has interviewed Cao for The White Review, as have Alex Greenberger for Art News, Charles Schultz for The Brooklyn Rail, and Susan Acret for Asia Art Archive.

-Articles that discuss COSPlayers include a post about cosplay in China by An Xiao for Hyperallergic, an essay on the gamification of everyday life by Charlotte Miller for SFAQ, and a profile of Cao Fei by Barbara Pollack for The New York Times.
+Articles about COSPlayers include a post about cosplay by An Xiao for Hyperallergic, an essay on the gamification of everyday life by Charlotte Miller for SFAQ, and a profile of Cao Fei by Barbara Pollack for The New York Times.

 Question of the day

 Tabernas Desert Run by Simon Starling.
 An eccentric journey involving an electric bike, a desert, and a painted cactus. (→)

 – Emma McKinlay, Silent Frame Sub-Editor (via Twitter →)